Upsilon invariants from cyclic branched covers: Alternating torus knots

 In Equation \eqref{eqn:differential}, $Rect^\circ (x,y)$ denotes the set of (oriented) empty rectangles $r$ embedded in the grid, such that the edges of $r$ are alternatively on $\alpha$ and $\beta$ curves, and one component of $x$ is in the lower-left vertex of $r$; a rectangle is \emph{empty} if $\mathring{r}$ does not contain any component of $x$ or $y$.
 Note that in the expression \eqref{eqn:differential} we are also requiring trivial intersection between rectangles and $\XX$ markings.

 To obtain the minus flavour, keep the same differential and restrict the base ring to $\F[V_0,V_1]$.
 If we impose $V_1 = 0$ at the complex level, we obtain a complex computing the hat version of knot Floer homology.
 These are finitely generated modules, over $\F[U^{\pm 1}]$, $\F[U]$ and $\F$ respectively.
-Here $U$ is the map\footnote{The action of the two maps induced by $V_0$ and $V_1$ coincide in homology.} induced in homology by either of the $V_i$s. \begin{rem} If we fix an intersection point between one $\alpha$ and one $\beta$ curve, and $i \in \Z_p$, there is only one generator $x \in S(G)_p$ having that intersection as a component, and such that $\s(x) = i$. \end{rem}
+Here $U$ is the map induced in homology by either of the $V_i$s (and it is not hard to see that multiplication by $V_0$ and $V_1$ coincide in homology).

+\begin{rem} If we fix an intersection point between one $\alpha$ and one $\beta$ curve, and $i \in \Z_p$, there is only one generator $x \in S(G_p)$ having that intersection as a component, and such that $\s(x) = i$. \end{rem}

-\begin{rem} The quasi-isomorphisms from \cite{grigsby2006knot} induce quasi-isomorphisms on the other flavours (\emph{i.e.}~the filtered $-$ and $ \infty$ versions) as well.
+\begin{rem} As alluded in the introduction, the quasi-isomorphisms from \cite{grigsby2006knot} induce quasi-isomorphisms on the other flavours (\emph{i.e.}~the filtered $-$ and $ \infty$ versions) as well.
 This follows from the fact that $L$ defined at the complex level is a grading preserving isomorphism of bi-graded vector spaces, and in this case both complexes have trivial differential.
 This implies that there can only be horizontal and vertical differentials, dictated by the spectral sequence to $\widehat{HF}$ of the underlying manifold (which is an $L$-space in both the domain and codomain of $L$). \end{rem}

 The purpose of the next section will be to use this combinatorial description for a recursive computation of $GC^\infty(L(2n+1,1), \widetilde{T}_{2n+1,2},\s_0 + h)$.
 Recall that thanks to \cite[Theorem~1.1]{baker2008grid}, we know that this complex is in fact chain homotopic to its holomorphic counterpart $\CFKinfty(L(2n+1,1), \widetilde{T}_{2n+1,2},\s_0 + h)$.